Epic Life Church - Shuvah Acres 6652 CR 125 Terrell, Texas. 75161

 "...In the seventh month on the first of the month, you shall have a rest, a reminder by blowing of trumpets, a holy convocation."
 (Leviticus 23:24) This day is known by many names: Yom Teruah, Day of Noise, Feast of Trumpets, or Rosh Hashanah.
 It is celebrated by blowing the shofar, a ram's horn.
 It points to the second coming of Messiah, as we read in 1 Corinthians 15:52, "In a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed."

-Yom Kippur/Day of Atonement: Sundown of Friday October 11-12
+Yom Kippur/Day of Atonement: Sundown of Sunday, September 20th, ends Sundown Monday, September 21st

 No work is permitted.